 You can access millions of pages, obituaries, family trees, and more for $49.95 for 6 months.
 That’s $8.32 per month, which isn’t bad really.

 If you aren’t completely satisfied within the 30 days of beginning your membership then you WILL get a full refund.
 I would suggest canceling 72 hours before.

 Signing up is simple!

 Signing up to this site is a more simple process compared to other sites.
-With others that I have reviewed they split the process over 2 pages, but here it’s just the 1 page.
+With others that I have reviewed, they split the process over 2 pages, but here it’s just 1 page.

 The second part is then to add your credit card details, yep the usual information.

 After that just tick that you have read the Terms and Conditions, and then click on the ‘Start Membership‘ button.
 You are then on your way.

 Free NewspaperArchive.com Access!